-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 - 1. Note the recent briefing provided to Councillors with the advice that the Tree Policy adopted by Council in 2019 has led to a doubling of private tree removals, a significant loss in overall tree canopy (despite public tree plantings), and contains a number of unlawful provisions, and - 2.
 Staff bring to the June Council meeting recommendations on how Inner West Council's Tree Policy may be amended to turn around the massive loss of trees on private property in the Inner West, and to ensure that the Inner West Council area meets the target of 40% tree coverage by 2035.